| Rome history | Sleeping | Contact Us |

 Greek culture, literacy, oratory and philosophy were unanimously seen as being in a class of their own.
 The disagreement lay in the benefit or threat that this might pose to the Roman people.
-Nonetheless slaves, particularly Greek slaves, came to be the preferred teachers for one's children through whom the child would learn to read and write and do basic arithmetic.
-Further refinement was according to the individual's inclinations which could be towards a career in the Forum as a lawyer, bureaucrat or politician or in the army.
+Nonetheless slaves, particularly Greek slaves, came to be the preferred teachers for one’s children through whom the child would learn to read and write and do basic arithmetic.
+Further refinement was according to the individual’s inclinations which could be towards a career in the Forum as a lawyer, bureaucrat or politician or in the army.
+This bias clearly had its positive and negative aspects: positive in terms of creating a strong society with active citizens but very little in terms of fostering ancient roman innovation and roman technology.

 Primary schooling would commence at around the age of six to the age of thirteen.
 Writing was done with a sharp stick called a stylus to etch into a waxed board.
 In this manner the writing could be rubbed out and written over.
 A clean wax board was called a "tabula rasa" and came to be referred to in common speech as meaning having freedom to do as one wished (in English we would say being given carte blanche).

 The main objectives at primary school were to learn how to read and write as well as basic arithmetic using the famous roman numerals.
-Lessons were slow and monotonous and learning was generally by wrote (learning "off by heart").
+Lessons were slow and monotonous and learning was generally by rote (learning “off by heart”).
 There were no official holidays as such.
 Lessons would start very early and go on throughout the day with a lunch break in the middle.

 It wasn't long of course before liberti (freed slaves) opened private schools to cover primary school needs at a more affordable cost to the parents of the alumni.
 These schools were called ludus literarius and attendance was a matter of choice and in fact these primary schools were the only teaching which the plebeians might hope to access.